-- •The number of treatments you have had for your CLL/SLL - If your CLL/SLL has not gotten better with other treatments
+- The number of treatments you have had for your CLL/SLL - If your CLL/SLL has not gotten better with other treatments

-There are additional rules which the study staff will discuss with you.
+There are additional rules about who can join, which the study staff will discuss with you.

-Your trial team will give you certain tests.
-They may test your blood if you have CLL or test your lymph nodes if you have SLL.
+Your study team will give you certain tests.
+They may test your blood or bone marrow or lymph nodes.